USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 [Return to Top](#TOC_A)

 -   `CTM_OCEAN_CHEM [default: True]`<a id=CTM_SS_AERO></a>
-    Use inline Sea Spray Aerosol emissions and Halogen ozone chemistry
+    Use Online Sea Spray Aerosol emissions and Halogen ozone chemistry
 -   `CTM_WB_DUST [default: False]`<a id=CTM_WB_DUST></a>
     Setting to calculate in-line windblown dust emissions in CCTM.
 Setting this variable to Y requires the availability of gridded land use input files that include the following BELD USGS land use classifications: shrubland, shrubgrass, and sprsbarren.
 See [Chapter 8](CMAQ_OGD_ch08_input_files.md#Table8-1) for a description of the DUST_LU_1 and DUST_LU_2 input files.
 Comment out variable or set to Y to turn on; set to N to turn off.
 -   `CTM_WBDUST_BELD [default: UNKNOWN]`<a id=CTM_WBDUST_BELD></a>